SunPodder/python-for-beginners/src/Installation.md

 ## Verify your Python Installation

-To verify your python installation open your terminal and run:
+To verify your python installation open your terminal app and run:
 ```bash
 python3 --version
 ```